 On Feb.
-24, Bachelor blogger Reality Steve tweeted that he can "100% confirm" the new location, adding that filming will take place during the last half of March.
+24, Bachelor blogger Reality Steve tweeted that he can "100% confirm" the new location, adding that filming would take place during the last half of March.
 The tweet came about a month after his original speculation that The Bachelorette would film in Canada, but the country's latest lockdown restrictions reportedly forced a change of plans.
 "Due to the updated quarantine restrictions in Canada laid out last week, I’ve been told 'Bachelorette' will NOT be filming there next season anymore," Steve tweeted.
 "But they are definitely still looking at colder weather locations."
-Yet somehow, they settled on New Mexico.
+Yet somehow, they settled on filming Katie’s Bachelorette season in New Mexico.

 According to the official website, Tamaya resort sits on 550 acres of the Native American Santa Ana Pueblo between the Sandia Mountains and the Rio Grande River.
-It boasts 350 rooms, three outdoor pools, and a wellness spa.
-It also offers activities including horseback riding, yoga classes, hot air balloon rides, and tours of historic ruins, all perfect for those coveted one-on-one dates.
+It boasts 350 rooms, 23 suites, three outdoor pools, and a wellness spa.
+It also offers horseback riding, yoga classes, hot air balloon rides, a golf course, and tours of historic ruins, all perfect for those coveted one-on-one dates.

 The resort was closed to the public for the duration of filming, and contestants weren’t allowed to use their phones, though hosts Adams and Bristowe were able to share snaps to Instagram from their time in New Mexico — and the views are breathtakingly beautiful.